Eresfjord

 Agriculture, salmon fishing, and tourism are the main form of income in the area.
 Eresfjord also has its own hatchery (built in 1956) that provides salmon and sea trout to the Eira River and Eikesdalsvatnet.
 The plant puts out 50,000 salmon and 2,500 sea trout annually.

-The village has a harbor for 33 small boats and offers a clubhouse, a dance floor, and a guest harbor which received a visit from the king in 2003.
+The village has a harbor for 33 small boats and offers a clubhouse, a dance floor, and a guest harbor which received a visit from King Harald V in 2003.
 National Geographic Adventure acknowledged Eresfjord as having the world's most beautiful skiing terrain.

 Due to its northern location, the village has a relatively long and cold winter.